mlb-6300/MADs_recon/README.md

 ## Usage
   - To run reconciliation Flask service run `python app.py` while in `MADs-reconcile` directory.
 If passing in XML document as command line argument, run with `python app.py <xml file>`.
 Make sure XML document is in the same directory as the application.
 Additonally, do not run with `flask run`, as it messes up command line arguments.
   - With OpenRefine running and a project opened, run the following steps:
-      1. Select a column containing indirect names
+      1. Select a column containing names in indirect order, ex.
+Smith, John L.
       2. Click reconcile
       3. Click start reconciling (Proceed to Step 5 if service is already added)
       4. Select "Add Standard Service" and supply the following URL `http://127.0.0.1:5000/reconcile/mads`.